charifbahloul/classnap/README.md

 3. Extract the zip file.
 4. Run the main.exe file.
 5. Relax and enjoy the nap!
+NOTE: If it doesn't summarize, then the session token has expired.
+Go to chat.openai.com and get the session token.

 ## How to run from source
 1. Clone the repository.